horia-iancu/go_projects/README.md

 Testing git merge conflicts.

-This is a test line.
+This line is a local change.